bareboat-necessities/bbn-wave-period-esp32/README.md

 # bbn-wave-period-esp32
-Estimate ocean wave period using IMU on esp32
+Estimate ocean wave displacement using IMU on esp32

 The method for estimating wave height and heave from a moving boat implemented here is using the following algorithm: